dukemdiamond/dukemdiamond/README.md

 ## I have experience in full stack development, and am passionate about software in education.

 Found this out early after I started teaching 6-15 year olds basic programming.
+It was awesome being able to have a direct impact on people & watching them grow.
 I then continued to do volunteer development work for educational nonprofits, become a Teaching Assistant at my university, and next a Software Engineer Intern at **Duolingo**, where I'll be working on a product encouraging millions to learn worldwide.

 ---